denoptim-project/DENOPTIM/README.md

 ## Quick start
 To get started you first have to compile DENOPTIM and its programs.
+We assume that <code>$DENOPTIM_HOME</code> is the folder you have downloaded/cloned from the GitHub repository.

 1. Preparation.
 Make sure you have Java installed (1.5 or above).
-If the following does not result in version statements or your versions are too old, you can get and install Java from www.oracle.com or http://openjdk.java.net/:
+If the following does not result in version statements or the version is too old, you can get and install Java from www.oracle.com or http://openjdk.java.net/:

         java -version
         javac -version

 2. Compile DENOPTIM and all the accessories in the src folder.

-        cd build
+        cd $DENOPTIM_HOME/build
         bash build-all.sh

 3. Done!

 After compilation you can run the functionality tests (takes 2-3 minutes).

-    cd ../test/functional_tests
+    cd $DENOPTIM_HOME/test/functional_tests
     bash runAllTests.sh

-Or, you can play with the optimization of organometallic ligands sets that weaken the carbonyl bond in Pt(CO)(L)(X)<sub>2</sub> complexes (takes 5-10 minutes).
+Or, you can play with the optimization of organometallic ligands sets that weaken the carbonyl bond in Pt(CO)(L)(X)<sub>2</sub> complexes (takes 10-15 minutes).

-    cd test/PtCOLX2
+    cd $DENOPTIM_HOME/test/PtCOLX2
     bash runEvolutionaryExperiment.sh

 ## User Manual

-The complete user manual is available [under the doc folder](http://htmlpreview.github.com/?https://github.com/denoptim-project/DENOPTIM/blob/master/doc/user_manual.html)
+The complete user manual is available under the <code>doc</code> folder and is accessible [on line](http://htmlpreview.github.com/?https://github.com/denoptim-project/DENOPTIM/blob/master/doc/user_manual.html)

 ## License
 DENOPTIM is licensed under the terms of the GNU Affero GPL version 3.0 license.